-- Check what constitutes comfortable working conditions and job security for Sample - Ensure that Sample's working environment is comfortable - It may be beneficial to try to introduce some "safe risk" into Sample's role, where failure can be viewed as a learning opportunity - If possible, emphasize Sample's job security and longer-term job prospects - If long-term job security is unlikely, be honest and upfront - Try to keep Sample informed as much as possible during periods of uncertainty and insecurity
+- Ensure that Sample's working environment is comfortable - It may be beneficial to try to introduce some "safe risk" into Sample's role, where failure can be viewed as a learning opportunity - If possible, emphasise Sample's job security and longer-term job prospects - If long-term job security is unlikely, be honest and upfront - Try to keep Sample informed as much as possible during periods of uncertainty and insecurity

 Interest Motivated by jobs that provide variety, interest and stimulation.
-Likely Positives Likely Negatives Likely to find variety in work quite motivating Work seen as stimulating or interesting is likely to motivate Likely to enjoy being creative Routine tasks are likely to frustrate and demotivate Tips and suggestions on how to motivate Sample: Check what constitutes variety for Sample Check what interests Sample most and try to include elements of this in his work
+Likely Positives Likely Negatives Likely to find variety in work quite motivating Work seen as stimulating or interesting is likely to motivate Likely to enjoy being creative Routine tasks are likely to frustrate and demotivate Tips and suggestions on how to motivate Sample: Check what constitutes variety for Sample Check what interests Sample most and try to include elements of this in his work Ensure that Sample's work is varied When deciding Sample's objectives, ask him to make some suggestions Avoid setting too many routine tasks for Sample elements of this in his work

-- Ensure that Sample's work is varied - When deciding Sample's objectives, ask him to make some suggestions - Avoid setting too many routine tasks for Sample - When routine tasks are essential, encourage Sample to find ways to explore new approaches or improve efficiency in undertaking them
+• When routine tasks are essential, encourage Sample to find ways to explore new approaches or improve efficiency in undertaking them

-Autonomy Motivated by being give en scope to organize own approach to work.
-Likely Positives Likely Negatives Having opportunities to work independently is a likely source of motivation Being allowed to use initiative is likely to motivate Regular close supervision is likely to demotivateA lack of autonomy is likely to demotivate Tips and suggestions on how to motivate Sample:
+Autonomy Motivated by being given scope to organise own approach to work.
+Likely Positives Likely Negatives Having opportunities to work independently is a likely source of motivation Being allowed to use initiative is likely to motivate Regular close supervision is likely to demotivateA lack of autonomy is likely to demotivate Tips and suggestions on how to motivate Sample: Check what constitutes autonomy for Sample Try to take a relatively "hands off" approach to managing him Set Sample's objectives and measures and then let him decide hew to achieve them, as long as they meat the

-- Check what constitutes autonomy for Sample - Try to take a relatively "hands off" approach to managing him - Set Sample's objectives and measures and then let him decide how to achieve them, as long as they meet the measures agreed - As much as is practical, ensure that you allow Sample to structure his own approach to work - Be sensitive to Sample's need for empowerment and do not impose too many constraints - Ensure that Sample has the support, materials and means of communication to work independently.
+- Set Sample's objectives and measures and then let him decide how to achieve them, as long as they meet the measures agreed - As far as practical, ensure that you allow Sample to structure his own approach to work - Be sensitive to Sample's need for empowerment and do not impose too many constraints - Ensure that Sample has the support, materials and means of communication to work independently.
 Jointly agree communication methods, styles and frequency